aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/printing/print-dotnetcore/_index.md

 type: docs
 weight: 40
 url: /net/print-dotnetcore/
+keywords: "print pdf .net core"
-description: This page explains how to convert a PDF document into XPS and add it as a job to the queue of the local printer.
+description: This page explains how to convert a PDF document into XPS in .NET Core and add it as a job to the queue of the local printer.
 lastmod: "2022-02-17"
 sitemap:
     changefreq: "weekly"